 Many companies in their onboarding strategies use a premium trial.
 It is a period of time when users can test a premium version of the product for free.
-That approach makes a lot of sense because you show to new users everything your product has to offer.
-It is really important because learning by testing is the best way to understand a product.
-There are at least a few different approaches of how to introduce a product to the audience.
+That approach makes a lot of sense because you show new users everything your product has to offer and give them a chance to try out your product.
+And what’s a better way to understand the value of your app or service than by testing it?

 From the following post you will learn:

-- a few different trial strategies and what you should use in your case.
+A few different trial strategies and which you should use in your case.

 What’s an onboarding process and how to create the onboarding strategy that works

-An onboarding process is an activity where the company introduces their product or service to new users.
-It’s a moment in a buyers journey, where a potential user wants to see something more than your value proposition, marketing pages, or product description.
+An onboarding process is an activity where the company introduces its product or service to new users.
+It’s a moment in a buyer's journey where a potential user wants to see something more than your value proposition, marketing pages, or product description.
 They have put their trust in you and want to spend more time learning what your company has to offer.
-Probably right now you have a question about what actually onboarding includes?
+Probably right now you have a question about what onboarding actually includes.

 Access to a product

 Even if the situation that before getting access to the product, a user has to create an account it’s not a rule, and actually, is not that important.
 The thing we have to watch over is to develop the whole process to make it as easy and short as possible and get rid of all potential places where the users might churn.

 When the users finally see your product, their first experience can make them a little bit overwhelmed by the UI, a number of features, and CTAs.
 It’s always a good idea to keep your design simple and clear, but there are a few other tricks how you can help your users learn your product a little bit faster.